Mysteries (album): Background: American Quartet's last sessions (Dec. 1975-Oct. 1976)

 From Neil Tesser's extensive liner notes to the compilation album Mysteries: The Impulse Years 1975-1976:

 (..)
 The first [sessions], in December of 1975, produced the albums Shades and Mysteries, both of them released on LP in 1976.
 A little less than one year later, the band returned to the studio in its working-quartet configuration -that is, minus percussionist Guilherme Franco- and recorded the tracks that became Byablue and Bop-Be.
 (Fifteen years later, tracks from both of these LPs were combined onto the CD reissue Silence, so named for the strikingly lovely and much-recorded Charlie Haden composition that had debuted on Bop-Be.)
 Also, in the spring of 1976 -in between the two sessions that make up this package- the Jarrett Quartet recorded two albums that eventually appeared on ECM Records: The Survivors Suite and Eyes of the Heart.

 In scheduling these marathon recording sessions, Jarrett had a quite pragmatic purpose.
 "I was trying to fulfill my contract with Impulse," he explains: he felt the time had come to move on, and he owed the label four records.
-The first session proceeded in the same manner as his earlier recordings for the label, and both Shades and Mysteries fit comfortably ito the band's legacy.
+The first session proceeded in the same manner as his earlier recordings for the label, and both Shades and Mysteries fit comfortably into the band's legacy.
 The last session does not.
 Jarrett says that by the time it rolled around, "I thought, 'Look, the only way to do this is to complete the job I said I'd do without being embarrassed about it.'
 But I knew there was a limited time because the band was coming to an end; and I also knew there wasn't the right kind of energy in the band to try anything other than programmatic changes."